-Winter got off to a late start in 2013/2014.
+Winter got off to a late start in 2014/2015 and never really materialized.
 We did get some snow over the winter and spring so there should be some runoff in the spring and summer.
 The landscape at the South Tufa area has changed dramatically and lots of shallow areas are covered with water now.
 There are still a few shallow tufas to watch out for as collisions damage both boats and the tufa towers.go to top of page

 Shallow lagoons have formed along the shoreline and new habitat is available for birds.
 We see quite a few birds in the spring, summer and fall months.
 In addition to the California gulls, eared grebes and phalaropes we were treated to views of avocet, egrets, Great blue herons, stilts and ruddy ducks.